manuel-aguiar/42_webserv/Webserv/ServerConfig/README.md

 - **max_concurrent_cgi**
   - Sets the maximum number of concurrent CGI processes.
 The default value is `10`.

+- **max_cgi_backlog**
+  - Sets the maximum number of requests queued on the backlog.
+When this number is reached, new connections will be answered with an internal server error.
+The default value is `100`.

 - ~~**max_workers**~~

 ### Server Directives